Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered) d offset in Z direction home, min, max angles of theta if rotatioal axis.
 Home, min and max position in mm for a prismatic axis.

-Example: M669 K14 A1:1:200:0:-90:0:0:-90:90
+**Example**: M669 K14 A1:1:200:0:-90:0:0:-90:90

-axis1's parameters
+axis1's parameters:
-1 is rotational
+* 1 means axis is rotational
-200 is arm length (Z axis distance)
+* 200 is arm length (Z axis distance)
-0 alpha=0, so no rotation around the X axis
+* 0 alpha=0, so no rotation around the X axis
--90 theta correction (e.g. axis2 0 degree will be vertical instead of horizontal)
+* -90 theta correction (e.g. axis2 0 degree will be vertical instead of horizontal)
-0 d, displacement in Z axis direction is 0
+* 0 d, displacement in Z axis direction is 0
-0 theta angle set when homing the axis
+* 0 theta angle set when homing the axis
--90 minimun theta angle
+* -90 minimun theta angle
-90 maximum theta angle
+* 90 maximum theta angle

 **Bn[:S]** defines the calculation strategy